-Either to consider the initial personal experient and date the chance to 6-9 minutes.
-Part D Main part of the test: conversation based on the Oral Assessment Card.
+WWW.
+PapaCambridge.com Part D Main part of the test: conversation based on the Oral Assessment Card.
 Either or the candidate may start the conversation.
 The notes in this booklet on each some prompts which should be used to help develop the conversation.
 The initial invite a personal response, in most cases asking the candidate to relay personal experie or views relating to the topic.
 The remaining prompts then ask the candidate to consider more sophisticated and perhaps even abstract issues - offering the candidate the chance to direct the conversation.
-This section of the test should last approximately 6-9 minutes.
+Do not allow candidates to deliver speeches or monologues at any point during the oral test.
+The main part of the test should last approximately 6-9 minutes.